This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

-- Kitchen scale (I recommend using this to measure the ingredients and to evenly divide your dough)
+- Kitchen scale <– my new favorite gadget.I recommend using this to measure the ingredients and to evenly divide your dough)

-How To Make A Foolproof Flaky Pie Crust (Step By Step)
+How To Make A Pie Crust By Hand

 Before we begin.
 It’s super important your to talk about temperature when making a pie crust.
 Your ingredients should be COLD.
 Cold, Cold, Cold.
 You want cold butter.
 Cold water.
 Cold shortening.
 I have even heard of people putting their flour in the freezer (although I don’t get that far).
 Just make sure before you begin, your ingredients are cold.

 - Measure out flour.
 Measure out your all purpose flour (properly measured).